| intermediate read from stdin

 stdin.readLine()

-# advanced solution
+# intermediate solution

 proc inputExtra(prompt: string = ""): string =